Fighting for the Lowest Possible Michigan Sentencing Guidelines

 How a Criminal Defense Attorney Can Lower Your Sentence

 A great defense lawyer will be familiar with the latest case law and always be prepared to argue for a reduction in the sentencing guidelines and counter any argument made by the prosecution to increase the guidelines.
 A “victim” for purposes of this offense variable is a person who suffers from a destructive or injurious action.
 A person without an injury is not a victim.
 “Vulnerability” refers to “the readily apparent susceptibility of a victim to injury, physical restraint, persuasion, or temptation.”
 MCL 777.40(3)(c).
 Just because an alleged victim is injured, does not make that person automatically vulnerable.
 There must be an apparent and particularized weakness or predilection to injury or victimization.
 Finally, “predatory conduct” is “pre-offense conduct directed at a victim for the primary purpose of victimization.”
 Run-of-the-mill planning is insufficient.
-Pre-offense conduct must be undertaken for the primary purpose of victimization of the particular, vulnerable victim.
+Pre-offense conduct must be for the primary purpose of victimization of the particular, vulnerable victim.

 Call LEWIS & DICKSTEIN, P.L.L.C.
 Today